Duration carry #

 start="2000-01-01",

-title="Duration carry for receivers with 2-year fixed legs",
+title="Duration carry for receivers with 2, 5 and 10-year fixed legs",

 title_fontsize=27,